-- 1. On Windows 2008: - a) Copy the uninstall script you recorded earlier, on to the machine where you intend to uninstall Interstage BPM silently. - b) From the Command Prompt, run the following command: "C:\Program Files\InstallShield Installation Information\{DFC70E37-68E7-469C-A253-9ED7BB3BCD23}\setup.exe" -runfromtemp -l0x0009 -removeonly -s -f1"Absolute Installation Script Path>\<Installation Script Name>"

-2. On Windows 2003: Run the following command: <installed location>\InterstageBPM\ uninst\uninstaller.exe -silent.
-For example,

-C:\Fujitsu\InterstageBPM\ uninst\uninstaller.exe -silent.
+- 1. On Windows 2008: - a) Copy the uninstall script you recorded earlier, on to the machine where you intend to uninstall Interstage BPM silently. - b) From the Command Prompt, run the following command: "C:\Program Files\InstallShield Installation Information\{DFC70E37-68E7-469C-A253-9ED7BB3BCD23}\setup.exe" -runfromtemp -10x0009 -removeonly -s -f1"Absolute Installation Script Path>\<Installation Script Name>" - 2.
+On Windows 2003: Run the following command: <installed location>\InterstageBPM_uninst\uninstaller.exe -silent.
+For example, C:\Fujitsu\InterstageBPM\ uninst\uninstaller.exe -silent.

-3. On Solaris, Linux: From the Command Prompt, navigate to <Interstage BPM Server Installation Directory>/uninst and run the following command: uninstall.sh -silent.
+J. On UNIX: From the Command Prompt, navigate to <interstage bpm="" directory="">/uninst and run the following command: uninstall.sh</interstage> Server Installat -silent.

-Appendix E: Clustering, Load Balancing, and Failover
+Appendix E: Setting Up a Load-Balancing System

-This appendix provides you with an effective means of increasing the scalability and reliability of your Interstage Business Process Manager system.
+This appendix provides you with an effective means of increasing the scalability and reliability of your Interstage BPM system.
 Configuring your system for load balancing can increase scalability.
 Configuring your system for failover can increase reliability.

-This appendix provides guidelines for setting up a cluster of Interstage BPM Servers.
-It also provides guidelines for configuring that cluster for load balancing and failover.
+This appendix provides guidelines for setting up a load-balancing system of Interstage BPM Servers on Interstage Application Server.
+In addition, it provides guidelines for configuring failover for the Interstage BPM Servers.